blocknetdx/documentation/docs/service-nodes/setup.md

 	1. Review the transaction details and confirm the payment.
 		1. Ensure the amount is 5000 BLOCK and it lists your Service Node address.
 		1. The total at the bottom should be the 5000 BLOCK + Transaction Fee.
 	1. Select *Transaction History* from the left menu.
 You should see the 5000 BLOCK transaction that was sent.
-Hover your mouse over the checkmark to view the number of confirmations. **DO NOT** proceed to the next step until you see at least 15 confirmations.
+Hover your mouse over the row and proceed to the next step when you see 1 confirmation.

 		![Confirmations](/img/service-nodes/redesign-confirmations.png)